 Most people don’t realize that the exposure to this radiation is indisputably hazardous at close range.

-Therefore, people must know and understand the risks associated with WiFi radiation coupled with WiFi router radiation safe distance, which this article delves into.
+Therefore, people must know and understand the risks associated with WiFi radiation coupled with WiFi router placement and radiation safe distance, which this article delves into.

-Ultimately the distance is determined by the power density of the device.
-We’ll help walk you through the power density and everything you need to know to stay safe in this article.
+Ultimately, a safe distance from a Wifi router is determined by the power density of the device.
+Since that’s not a straightforward answer, let’s walk through the power density and everything you need to know to stay safe in this article.

 Calculate the safe distance from Wifi router